insure logo

 Some policies also cover electric heating units (including central heat).

-What is not covered in home insurance due to a power surge?
+What is not covered by home insurance due to a power surge?

 Homeowners insurance doesn’t cover a breakdown due to normal electrical usage.
 Normal wear and tear isn’t covered in a home insurance policy.
 Instead, the homeowner is expected to keep up with regular maintenance.